nikyarora/berkeley-tech-clubs/_clubs/mdb.md

 More information at [techfair.dev](http://techfair.dev)

-## Recruitment Details (Spring 2021)
+## Recruitment Details (Fall 2020)

-If you are interested in learning more about MDB, come out to some of our upcoming recruiting events.
+If you are interested in learning more about MDB, come out to some of our upcoming recruiting events:

+1. Tabling (insert dates): (go.mdb.dev/zoom)
+2. Infosession (Monday, August 31): (insert Zoom)
+3. Meet the Members (Tuesday, September 1): (insert Zoom)

+Our application is due on Thursday, September 3rd at midnight!
+You can find the application at (insert application link here)

 To learn more, please check out our website at [mdb.dev](http://mdb.dev) or email us at [contact@mdb.dev](mailto:contact@mdb.dev)